Tom Tierney (artist)

 Tom Tierney (October 8, 1928 – July 12, 2014) was a noted American paper doll artist.
 He is credited with reviving what has been described by The New York Times as the "lost art" of paper doll making during his career which stretched from the 1970s to his death in 2014.
 Over the course of his career, he sold over 4 million paper dolls and 400 paper doll books to readers all over the world, including one to Pope John Paul II.

 Early life and education

 Tierney was born on October 8, 1928, in Beaumont, Texas.
 He began his art education at an early age, studying life drawing, landscapes, and still-life painting.
 Tierney began freelance fashion illustration while in high school for local department stores in his home town.
-He attended Lamar Junior College in 1945 and completed his education at the University of Texas, graduating in 1949 with a B.F.A. in painting and sculpture.
-During his time at the University of Texas, he also spent time studying frescoes at the University of Colorado.
+He graduated from Beaumont High School in 1945.
+He attended Lamar Junior College from 1945 to 1946 and completed his education at the University of Texas, graduating in 1949 with a Bachelor of Fine Arts in painting and sculpture.
+He received a fellowship to attend the Colorado Springs Fine Arts Center school where he studied frescoes.
 Upon graduating, he became a fashion illustrator for Scarborough's department store and later, Goodfriend's specialty shop in Austin.